matafokka/geotiff-geokeys-to-proj4/README.md

 ## Why do I need it?

-Every GeoTIFF is bound to some kind of Coordinate Reference System (CRS) which in combintaion with georeferencing data defines where pixel coordinates are on the Earth.
+Every GeoTIFF is bound to some kind of Coordinate Reference System (CRS) which in combination with georeferencing data defines where pixel coordinates are on the Earth.
 These CRS are quite different from what you can find, let's say, in Leaflet or OpenLayers which uses WGS *(which is CRS too)* by default.

 So you need to convert image coordinates from one CRS to another. [proj4js](https://github.com/proj4js/proj4js) is the best tool to do that.
 You need to supply an input and output CRS *(which Proj4 calls a projection; yes, terminology is quite confusing)* to it in form of a string.